 Don’t remind your employer or client that your kids are at home

 We are all in the same situation: we are ALL working from home, with our kids right next to us.
 We all get it.
 While your employers and your top clients already know your kids don’t have school and you are “sheltering in place,” we’ve learned over the past decade that it’s not a good idea to remind them because they could lose confidence in your ability to do your work.
-Even if you are still working just fine, it gives them a mental image that is difficult for them to ignore.
+Some of us have very understanding bosses, co-workers, and clients who are in the same situation.
+If you want to honestly discuss the situation with those who are similarly situated, feel free.
+But if you have a client who you don’t know well, or an unsympathetic boss or co-worker, then we recommend a different approach.
+Even if you are still working just fine, reminders that you’re dealing with kids all day might give them a mental image that is difficult for them to ignore.
 For example, if you receive an email asking you to give them a call right now, these are two options:

 Option 1: “I can’t right now because my kids are home from school and I’m trying to help one of them with homework while I am making lunch for the other one.
 Can I call you later?”
 While you might feel like this is an excellent excuse as to why you can’t call, this will make your client picture absolute havoc at your house, and she might lose faith in your ability to practice law.